mary12-coder/test2/README.md

 # test2
-test2 is a trial project
+This is a  trial project